maubuz/2W6-Notes/docs/wk10/responsive_images.md

 # Choosing the image format

-There are six widely used image formats for the web:
+There are five widely used image formats for the web:

 <br>